Editorial Review

 Cycling Schedules by Peptide Category

-Different peptide categories have different optimal cycling parameters based on their receptor kinetics, biological half-lives, and desensitization profiles:
+Different peptide categories have different ideal cycling parameters based on receptor kinetics, half-lives, and desensitization profiles.

 Growth Hormone Secretagogues